delatbabel/viewpages/README.md

 This was done by:

-* Adding a VpageViewFinder class which can determine whether a view is found in the database.
+* Adding a `VpageViewFinder` class which can determine whether a view is found in the database.
-* Adding a ChainViewFinder class which chained together the VpageViewFinder and the existing Laravel FileViewFinder class (left untouched) to first pick the view from the database and then fall back to the file system if it was not found there.
+* Adding a `ChainViewFinder` class which chained together the VpageViewFinder and the existing Laravel FileViewFinder class (left untouched) to first pick the view from the database and then fall back to the file system if it was not found there.

+`EngineResolver` needs to have the extension added to the view name in order to be able to determine the correct engine to hand the view to, so the `VpageViewFinder` adds the file extension to the view name.
+The `Vpage` class which loads pages from the database can strip off this file extension before loading the page in the `make()` function.

+Note that the extension doesn't have to be prefixed with ".", it can have any prefix.
+The `Vpage` class defines the prefix to use as a constant.

 ### Loading

 Extending the compiler to include a loading stage was done by:

-* Creating a new LoaderInterface which defined the interface to a loader.
+* Creating a new `LoaderInterface` which defined the interface to a loader.
 The only function that a loader needs is a get() function, to take the view name found by the finder and load it as a string.
-* Creating new FilesystemLoader and VpageLoader classes which can take the view name and load it from the file system or database respectively.
+* Creating new `FilesystemLoader` and `VpageLoader` classes which can take the view name and load it from the file system or database respectively.
-* Creating a ChainLoader class which can chain together the VpageLoader and the FilesystemLoader objects to load the view from wherever it happens to be found.
+* Creating a `ChainLoader` class which can chain together the `VpageLoader` and the `FilesystemLoader` objects to load the view from wherever it happens to be found.

-The final step was to extend the native Laravel BladeCompiler class to load the view contents using one of the loaders (initialised as the ChainLoader) instead of using its own internal Filesystem object to load the view contents.
-Compilation then happens as normal using the compileString() function.
+The final step was to extend the native Laravel `BladeCompiler` class to load the view contents using one of the loaders (initialised as the `ChainLoader`) instead of using its own internal `Filesystem` object to load the view contents.
+Compilation then happens as normal using the `compileString()` function.

 ## Loading Twig Views